You're logged in as |

 Honors (17 courses)

-The Honors program requires one additional elective, which will typically be a second CLPS 1980 Directed Research course during the senior year (thus leading to a full year of Directed Reading or Directed Research).
+The Honors program requires one additional elective, which will typically be a second LING 19XX Directed Research course during the senior year (thus leading to a full year of Directed Reading or Directed Research).
 Admission to the honors program requires a majority of A grades in the concentration.
-The student’s work will culminate in an Honors’ thesis on an approved topic (see Departmental regulations regarding Honors’ theses, which can be found at https://www.brown.edu/academics/cognitive-linguistic-psychological-sciences/honors) written under the direction of one or more faculty members, and read by a committee of at least two faculty members (one of whom may be from another department).
+The student’s work will culminate in an Honors’ thesis on an approved topic (learn more about regulations regarding Honors’ theses at https://linguistics.brown.edu/concentrations), written under the direction of one or more faculty members, and read by a committee of at least two faculty members (one of whom may be from another department).

-NOTE: Please refer to the Cognitive, Linguistic, and Psychological Sciences undergraduate Linguistics concentration page for updates not listed here.
+NOTE: Please refer to the undergraduate Linguistics concentration site for updates not listed here.